WaCoDiS/data-access-api/README.md

 1. cd to project folder
 2. use dockerfile to build docker image
-3. run a container using built docker image
+3. run a container using built docker image (define port mapping for port 8080)

 You can view the api documentation in swagger-ui by pointing to
 http://localhost:8080/